-Well, after acquiring Canadian VPN service SurfEasy last year, Opera has servers in 5 locations including the US.
+After acquiring Canadian VPN service SurfEasy last year, Opera has servers in 5 locations, including the US.

-Coming back to the Opera browser.
-The software is available for Windows, Mac, and Linux users.
-The browser is intuitive, stylish, and packed with features.
+You can download Opera on Windows, Mac, and Linux.
+The Opera browser is intuitive, stylish, and packed with features.
 It comes with visual bookmarks, a battery saver feature, and a live currency converter for shopping online.

 Everything about Opera is fast.
 In fact, it’s among the most impressive on the market, especially considering the service is free of charge.